Inflectra/rapise-documentation/docs/RVL/Variables.md

 # Variables

-In RVL, variables are useful for storing intermediate results as well as accessing and passing global values to external *JavaScript* functions.
+In RVL, variables are useful for storing intermediate results, as well as accessing and passing global values to external *JavaScript* functions.

-Variables may be used in [Params](Params.md) to [Conditions](Conditions.md) and in [Actions](Actions.md).
+Variables may be used in [Params](Params.md), [Conditions](Conditions.md), and [Actions](Actions.md).

 ## Declaring

-This line declares a variable without any values.
+This line declares a variable without a value.
 Its value may be assigned later:

 | Flow | Type         | Object | Action | ParamName | ParamType | ParamValue |
 | ---- | ------------ | ------ | ------ | --------- | --------- | ---------- |